 Reduces the noise generated in the image.
 Although noise reduction is applied at all ISO speeds, it is particularly effective at high ISO speeds.
 At low ISO speeds, the noise in the shadow areas is further reduced.

-With setting 1, continuous shooting and white balance bracketing cannot be used.
+With setting 1, the maximum burst for continuous shooting will greatly decrease.
+White balance bracketing will also be disabled.